shannonmoeller/handlebars-wax/README.md

 - `options` `{Object}` (optional) Passed directly to [`require-glob`][reqglob] so check there for more options.
   - `parseDataName` `{Function(options, file): String}` (optional) See section on [registering data](#registering-data).

 Requires and registers data en-masse from the file-system or an object into the current context.
 May be called more than once.
 Results are shallow-merged into a single object.
 If keys collide, newest wins.
-See [Compiling and Rendering](#compiling-and-rendering).
+See [Context and Rendering](#context-and-rendering).

 ### .compile(template [, options]): Function(Object)

 - `template` `{String|Function(Object)}`
 - `options` `{Object}` See the [`Handlebars.compile` documentation][compile].

 Compiles a template that can be executed immediately to produce a final result.
 Data provided to the template function will be a [child frame][frame] of the current [context](#context).
-See [Compiling and Rendering](#compiling-and-rendering).
+See [Context and Rendering](#context-and-rendering).

 [compile]: http://handlebarsjs.com/reference.html#base-compile
 [decorators]: https://github.com/wycats/handlebars.js/blob/master/docs/decorators-api.md